bgoober/simple-todo/README.md

 # Simple Todo List

-A clean, lightweight to-do list desktop application for Ubuntu/Linux, built with GTK4 and Python.
+A simple, minimal, lightweight to-do list desktop application for Ubuntu/Linux, built with GTK4 and Python.

 ## Features